Meaning of life: Psychological significance and value in life

 Neurotheology is a controversial field which tries to find neural correlates and mechanisms of religious experience.
 Some researchers have suggested that the human brain has innate mechanisms for such experiences and that living without using them for their evolved purposes may be a cause of imbalance.
 Studies have reported conflicting results on correlating happiness with religious belief and it is difficult to find unbiased meta-analyses.

 Sociology examines value at a social level using theoretical constructs such as value theory, norms, anomie, etc. One value system suggested by social psychologists, broadly called Terror Management Theory, states that human meaning is derived from a fundamental fear of death, and values are selected when they allow us to escape the mental reminder of death.

 Alongside this, there are a number of theories about the way in which humans evaluate the positive and negative aspects of their existence and thus the value and meaning they place on their lives.
 For example, depressive realism posits an exaggerated positivity in all except those experiencing depressive disorders who see life as it truly is, and David Benatar theorises that more weight is generally given to positive experiences, providing bias towards an over-optimistic view of life.

 Emerging research shows that meaning in life predicts better physical health outcomes.
 Greater meaning has been associated with a reduced risk of Alzheimer's disease, reduced risk of heart attack among individuals with coronary heart disease, reduced risk of stroke, and increased longevity in both American and Japanese samples.
+There is also growing evidence for a small decline in purpose in life in the early stages of cognitive impairment.

 In 2014, the British National Health Service began recommending a five-step plan for mental well-being based on meaningful lives, whose steps are: